shritankomm/7-DOF-FDM-Open-Arm/README.md

 ---

+## Inspiration
+- I made this project as something I find interest in is human-related robotics.
+In the past, I have made prosthetics and other medical devices, and this felt like the fun next step.
+I also built this as an act to make a low-cost research tool and as an ability for me to begin learning more advanced robotics.
+I'm exploring ROS and OpenCV and plan to integrate them.
+I'll document this journey and open-source it so others can follow and build upon the project, doing bigger and better things.
+I aim to inspire more human-centered robotics.
+I have plans for more humanoid robot projects (a pair of legs, for example) and will document them on GitHub and make them open source so everyone can learn.

+---

 ## Features

 - 7 Degrees of Freedom - full human-like range of motion across the shoulder, elbow, and wrist